Ratnesh-181998/Resume/README.md

-Data Scientist with 4+ years of experience in designing, implementing, and deploying ML solutions.
-Skilled in ML algorithms (LR, SVM, RF, XGBoost), Deep Learning (R-CNN), NLP, and Computer Vision.
-Hands-on with large-scale data (1PB+), analytical modeling, and end-to-end production pipelines.
-Experienced in mining large structured/unstructured datasets, model performance analysis, and error diagnostics.I collaborate closely with engineering teams to deploy scalable AI solutions that deliver business impact.

 Professional with 4+ year of IT experience in Development, Implementation of software application.

-• Data Scientist with extensive experience in many challenging models/algorithms.
+• Data Scientist with 4+ year extensive experience in many challenging models/algorithms.
 Machine learning models like Linear Regression, Logistic Classifier, SVM, Decision Trees, XGBoost, Random Forest, R-CNN, and NLP.
 • Identify relevant data sources and sets to mine for client business needs and collect large structured/unstructured datasets and variables.
 • Experience in computer vision project, Text analysis & business value analysis.
 • Devise and utilize algorithms and models to mine, perform data and error analysis to improve models, and clean and validate data for uniformity and accuracy.